PX4/PX4-Autopilot/nuttx/configs/stm32f4discovery/README.txt

     3. By default, this project assumes that you are *NOT* using the DFU bootloader.

+    4. It appears that you cannot excute from CCM RAM.
+This is why the following definition appears in the defconfig file:

+       CONFIG_STM32_CCMEXCLUDE=y

-    4. This configuration requires that you have the genromfs tool installed on your system and that you have the full path to the installed genromfs executable in PATH variable (see apps/examples/README.txt)
+    5. This configuration requires that you have the genromfs tool installed on your system and that you have the full path to the installed genromfs executable in PATH variable (see apps/examples/README.txt)